 [Click on the links to learn more about our after school Athletics, Programs, Clubs Teams & Courses]

 MMS graduates have attended the following secondary schools: Pius HS, Marquette University HS, Divine Savior Holy Angels HS, University School of Milwaukee, Brookfield Academy, American School in Switzerland, Milwaukee and Wauwatosa public high schools.

-- 70% of MMS graduates qualify for advanced level courses in upon entering High School
+- 70% of MMS graduates qualify for advanced level courses in upon entering High School their freshman year

 - 65% of MMS graduates from 2005 onward are honor roll students (GPA varies by school, typically 3.5 and higher)

 |Class of 2012:

 ||77% honor roll students